pnbruckner/ha-life360/README.md

 [Life360](https://www.home-assistant.io/integrations/life360) was added to Home Assistant as a built-in integration right when the
 [Device Tracker](https://www.home-assistant.io/integrations/device_tracker) component was being converted from scanner based to entity based.
-The Life360 integration effectively became a "legacy" Device Tracker platform before it was accepted.
+The Life360 integration effectively became a "legacy" Device Tracker platform before it was even accepted.

 I've long wanted to convert it to the new entity-based structure.
 This is the result.
 But before I submit it officially, and possibly affect many users with potential issues I didn't foresee, I wanted to get